Italian offshore patrol vessel Paolo Thaon di Revel: Development and design

 The ships were designed as a "multipurpose offshore patrol vessel".
 The first seven vessels are built with different configurations: a basic "light" variant for the patrol task, an enhanced configuration with better self-defence capacity and a "full" variant incorporating a much broader capability.
 Paolo Thaon di Revel, as the lead ship of the class, is built in the "light" configuration.

 The Italian Navy ordered the new MBDA TESEO MK/2E heavy-duty missile (TESEO "EVO"), a long-range anti-ship missile with also strategic land attack capability.
 The missile will have a new terminal "head" with dual RF seeker (Radio Frequency) and, presumably, date the need to even attack ground targets, IIR (Imaging IR).
 Compared to the predecessor OTOMAT/TESEO, the TESEO "EVO" MK/2E has a double range or more than 360 km.
 Former OTOMAT is accredited for a range of action of more than 180 km.

 Construction and career

 Paolo Thaon di Revel was laid down on 9 May 2017 at Fincantieri Muggiano and launched on 15 June 2019.
 Expected to be commissioned in May 2021.
 15 November 2019, she underwent her first sea trial off the Gulf of La Spezia.
-The vessel was delivered to the Italian Navy in March, 2022.
+The vessel was delivered to the Italian Navy on 18 March 2022.

-In August 2022, the ship, with one SH-90A helicopter embarked, operates as flagship of Operation AGENOR, the military pillar of the European-led Maritime Awareness in the Strait of Hormuz (EMASoH), being deployed in the Gulf region, Strait of Hormuz, and the Gulf of Oman, to promote the safe passage of merchant shipping in the region.
+In August 2022, the ship, with one SH-90A helicopter embarked, operates as flagship of Operation AGENOR, the military pillar of the European-Led Maritime Awareness in the Strait of Hormuz (EMASoH), being deployed in the Gulf region, Strait of Hormuz, and the Gulf of Oman, to promote the safe passage of merchant shipping in the region.